 - Images that reflect the brand and give examples as to what images can be used in the marketing strategy of the brand

-- Brand language and communication style (for example, formal or informal, appealing the emotions of the audience, or cool and withdrawn).
+- Brand language and communication style (formal or informal, appealing to the audience’s emotions, or cool and withdrawn).

 The brand guidelines can be divided into two basic branches: the style and design technicalities, which can also be understood as the visual and textual languages of the brand.

 The design aspects concern how the brand will visually communicate with its audience.
 Whatever you do, when working with visuals, always make sure you target your audience in each and every aspect of the design process, from colors to fonts to images that they’ll find appealing.

 Your color palette is the shades and color combinations your company will use to shape the entire visual aspect of the brand.
 This color scheme will then govern all branches of the brand’s design, including the logo, icons, all of the visual marketing materials, and, of course, the company website.

 When selecting your colors, the key to success is keeping it simple: choose up to 5 colors, although 3 are ideal – these should be a base, an accent, and a neutral.

 The main color (base) will be the most predominant color of your brand, with the accent being a (complimentary) shade that is used with the base to create extra visual interest, and the neutral will be used for backgrounds.
 You can use the following 4 approaches when picking colors:

 - Monochromatic shades: One color and some other slight variations in the shade of this same color.